Ninavd/tumor-dynamics-abm/README.md

 * ECM degradation speed ($\gamma$): How fast the tumor cells degrade healthy tissue.
 Increasing this value will significantly impact radial growth speed of the tumor.
 * Distribution of the ECM: Density field of healthy tissue, can choose between a random distribution or a Voronoi tessellation.

-More information on these parameters can be found in the [original paper by Chen et al.](https://www.nature.com/articles/srep17992) or may be read from our report on request.
+More information on these parameters can be found in the [original paper by Chen et al.](https://www.nature.com/articles/srep17992) or can be read in our report on request.

 ## Running via the CLI